 The Hospital participates in the 340B Drug Pricing Program (340B Program), enabling the Hospital to receive discounted prices from drug manufacturers on outpatient pharmaceutical purchases.
 The Hospital earns revenue under this program by purchasing pharmaceuticals at a reduced cost to fill prescriptions to qualified patients.
 The Hospital operates an internal pharmacy and has partnered with a network of participating local pharmacies that dispense the pharmaceuticals to its patients under a contractual arrangement with the Hospital.
-The Hospital recorded 340B Program revenues of \$4,796,473 and \$3,574,228 for the years ended September 30, 2020 and 2019, respectively, which is included in net patient service revenue in the accompanying statements of revenues, expenses and changes in net position.
-340B program expenses of \$2,541,623 and \$1,805,478 for the years ended September 30, 2020 and 2019, respectively, are included in net patient service revenue in the accompanying statements of revenues, expenses and changes in net position.
+The Hospital recorded 340B Program revenues of \$4,316,299 and \$4,796,473 for the years ended September 30, 2021 and 2020, respectively, which is included in net patient service revenue in the accompanying statements of revenues, expenses and changes in net position.
+340B program expenses of \$2,575,002 and \$2,541,623 for the years ended September 30, 2021 and 2020, respectively, are included in net patient service revenue in the accompanying statements of revenue in the accompanying statements of revenues in the accompanying statements of service revenue in the accompanying statements of service revenue in the accompanying statements of revenues in the accompanying statements of service revenue in the accompanying statements of revenues in the accompanying statement